 Troubleshoot the Check Engine Light, for Free

 Even if you find a good mechanic, if you’re like me, you shiver at the thought of paying hundreds of dollars for major vehicle repairs.
-Well, the dreaded ‘service engine’ or ‘check engine’ light came on in our Pontiac Grand Am this past week.
-Even more, you dread paying $100 just to have your mechanic take a peek at your vehicle to tell you that nothing is wrong with it or even more to start running diagnostics or experimenting with various possible solutions when you see the feared “service engine soon” light turn on.
+Even more, you dread paying $100 just to have your mechanic “take a look” at your vehicle to tell you that nothing is wrong with it or even more to start running diagnostics or experimenting with various possible solutions when you see the feared “service engine soon” light turn on.
 But, that’s what you get for being a responsible auto-owner.
-Or is it?
+Or, is it?

-There is an alternative to those annoying ‘take a peek at it’ vehicle labor expenses.
+There is an alternative to those annoying “take a peek at it” vehicle labor expenses.
 And it costs nothing.
-The service engine light comes on in your vehicle because the computer has diagnosed that something ain’t quite right.
+The service engine light comes on in your vehicle because the computer has diagnosed that something isn’t quite right.
 When the light comes on, a code is stored as the reason for triggering the light.
 When you take your car in to get it checked out, the mechanic hooks up a little diagnostic computer to your vehicle’s computer.
 They will then get a code and description that tells them what the issue is.

 Check Engine Light: The Mechanic’s Dirty Little Secret

 I was relieved to find out that the cause for the light to go on in my car was a possible vapor leak coming from my gas cap, caused by a weak spring in the cap.
 The gas cap costs $10.
 The store can also reset the computer so that if the problem persists, the light will come on again.
 If it doesn’t, problem fixed.

 There probably are some honest mechanics out there who won’t charge you for this.
 But good luck finding one (perhaps, asking if they offer a free check engine light scan and their response is a good measuring stick for an honest mechanic).

 Check Engine Light Discussion: